 Farish has been writing novels and nonfiction about refugees and immigrants for many years, informed by her early work for the Red Cross in Vietnam.
 A reviewer writes, “She takes readers past the news accounts and into the hearts and dreams of new Americans.”

 Farish also writes picture books.
 THE CAT WHO LIKED POTATO SOUP, illustrated by Barry Root, is a winner of a Bulletin for the Center of Children’s Books Blue Ribbon.
-LUIS PAINTS THE WORLD illustrated by Oliver Dominguez and JOSEPH’S BIG RIDE, illustrated by Ken Daley are just out.
+Brand new are LUIS PAINTS THE WORLD illustrated by Oliver Dominguez, a Bank Street Book of Outstanding Merit, 2017 and JOSEPH’S BIG RIDE, illustrated by Ken Daley, a Canadian Book Center Best Book for Kids and Teens

 Terry Farish presents literacy program with immigrants and refugees through New Hampshire Humanities.